ynufes-tech/ynufes-mypage-backend/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Feature request
-about: Suggest an idea for this project
+about: Found a bug?
+Let's be a bug hunter!
 title: "🐛🔧"
-labels: ''
+labels: 'bug'
 assignees: shion1305, tomoyahiroe

 ---